 Recruiters and hiring managers look through thousands of portfolios year on year, so you need to ensure yours stands out for exactly the right reasons.

 This guide to UX portfolios will advise you on how to prepare.
-From choosing the right format through to crafting your project case studies.
+From choosing the right format to crafting your project case studies.

 The first thing you need to do is decide on the format of your portfolio.
 The format and subsequent publicity of your portfolio affects your content.
 You can use your online portfolio like an exhibition of you – as a person, as a creative and as a UX designer.